What Are You Looking at When You Look at a Mexican Cathedral?

 Baroque style is characterized by towering silhouettes and dazzling facades and retables.
 The style has always been defined as ornate, wild, eccentric and inharmonious - just as you might define Mexico!

-The term “Ultra Baroque,” a somewhat contested term for the later period of Baroque in Mexico, refers specifically to Latin America only and is a metaphor for the region’s complex ethnic and artistic racial mixture rather than the common mistaken interpretation that Ultra Baroque means "more of," or “beyond Baroque.”
+The term “Ultra Baroque,” a somewhat contested term for the later period of Baroque in Mexico, refers specifically to Latin America and is a metaphor for the region’s complex ethnic and artistic racial mixture rather than the common mistaken interpretation that Ultra Baroque means "more of," or “beyond Baroque.”

 There were two basic compositional arrangements in vice regal Mexico when the major cathedrals were built.
 On the more ambitious facades you see various motifs associated with the estípite, a type of column with turned down spirals and elaborate carvings which are essentially Renaissance Italian, with a splash of Rococo added to later ones.